Experienced Carpenter Salary in the United States

-How much does an Experienced Carpenter make?
+How much does an Experienced Carpenter make in the United States?

 Experienced Carpenter Salaries by Percentile